Circuit-Noise-Resilient Virtual Distillation: Details of numerical simulations

 \subsubsection{Simulation results for higher order VD}

 We focus on the second-order VD in the maintext.
-Here, we supplement several simulations for random noisy state $\rho_r$ concerning higher-order VD and explore the relationship between the accuracy of CNR-VD and the increase in the order of VD with order 2 and order 3, noise level in the VD circuit changing from $10^{-5}$ to $10^{-1}$ and the state preparation error rate varying from $0.02$ to $0.10$.
-Referring to the data illustrated in Fig.~\ref{figs-order}(a), CNR-VD demonstrates an impressive ability to recover the ideal behavior of VD, with noise level lower than $10^{-3}$.
-However, as the noise level increases, the incremental improvement in accuracy for CNR-VD from increasing the order diminishes gradually, reaching a point at $10^{-1}$ where the results for order 3 are actually inferior to those for order 2.
-We can also observe this from Fig.~\ref{figs-order}(b), where we define the decay rate as the logarithm of the ratio of the accuary of order 2 to that of order 3.
-It is obvious that beyond a certain threshold of noise level about $10^{-2}$, the cost-effectiveness of increasing the order becomes significantly diminished, to the extent that it may even become lower than that of the noisy VD.
-We further present a detailed demonstration of the decay rate of CNR-VD and noisy VD as they vary with the changes in noise levels of the VD circuit and state preparation error rates, as shown in Fig.~\ref{figs-order}(c) and Fig.~\ref{figs-order}(d).
+Here, we supplement several simulations for 3-qubit random noisy state $\rho_r$ concerning higher-order VD and explore the relationship between the accuracy of CNR-VD and the increase in the order of VD with order 2 and order 3, noise level in the VD circuit changing from 0.1 to 10.0 and the state preparation error rate varying from $0.05$ to $0.30$.
+Referring to the data illustrated in Fig.~\ref{figs-order} \textbf{a}, CNR-VD demonstrates an impressive ability to recover the ideal behavior of VD, with noise level lower than 1.
+However, as the noise level increases, the incremental improvement in accuracy for CNR-VD from increasing the order diminishes gradually, reaching a point at 5 where the results for order 3 are actually inferior to those for order 2.
+We can also observe this from Fig.~\ref{figs-order} \textbf{b}, where we define the decay rate as the logarithm of the ratio of the accuary of order 2 to that of order 3.
+It is obvious that the cost-effectiveness of increasing the order becomes diminished as the noise level increases.
+We further present a detailed demonstration of the decay rate of CNR-VD and noisy VD as they vary with the changes in noise levels of the VD circuit and state preparation error rates, as shown in Fig.~\ref{figs-order} \textbf{c} and Fig.~\ref{figs-order} \textbf{d}.
+This implies that the improvement in error mitigation will not yield a continuous exponential benefit with increasing order.